 Training a dog is not like fixing a computer or a car.
 A dog is a living, breathing being whose behavior changes and is influenced by a wide variety of factors including their health, genetics, early life experiences, current environment, and your follow through!
 Because our trainers are not in control of these factors, there is no way we can guarantee specific training results.

 However, that doesn’t mean we don’t take our training results 100% seriously!
 Our longevity in the industry, reputation as trainers, and glowing reviews hopefully all prove just how dedicated we are to your dog’s training success.
+This is why most of our dog training programs offer “Dog Training Insurance.”

 During the evaluation session, your Tug Dogs trainer will go into detail about what you should expect from training and what we will bring to the table.
 In the end, we are as committed as you are to helping you achieve your dog training goals.
-Furthermore, we will always provide you with clear, and honest communication to ensure that you enjoy (and benefit from) your training time with us.

 Does Tug Dogs offer training services for shelters or rescue groups?